 Name Qualifications and Experience Special Responsibilities Wendy McCarthy AO Board member since 5 June 2009.
 AO, BA, Dip Ed, Hon Dr University of SA.
 Wendy began her career as a secondary school teacher and remains passionate about the power of education.
 For five decades she has been a teacher, educator and change agent in Australian public life.
-Wendy chairs Circus Oz, McGrath Estate Agents and Pacific Friends of the Global Fund and is a Director of Goodstart Early Learning and Childcare Limited.
-She has held many significant leadership roles in leading national and international bodies including eight years as Deputy Chair of the Australian Broadcasting Corporation, 10 years as Chancellor of the University of Canberra and 13 years as a director of Plan International.
+Wendy chairs Circus Oz, McGrath Estate Agents and Pacific Friends of the Global Fund and is a Non-Executive Director of Goodstart Early Learning and Bentham IMF Limited.
+She has held many significant leadership roles in leading national and international bodies including eight years as Deputy Chair of the Australian Broadcasting Corporation, 10 years as Chancellor of Plan International.
 In 1989, Wendy was appointed an Officer of the Order of Australia for outstanding contributions to community affairs, women's affairs and the Bicentennial celebrations.
-Appointee of the Commonwealth Minister for Health and Ageing.
+Appointee of the Commonwealth Minister for Health.
 Chair of the Board.
 Patrick McGorry AO Board member since 5 June 2009.
 AO, MD, BS, PhD, FRCP, FRANZCP, Australian of the Year 2010.
-Pat is Executive Director of Orygen Youth Health and Professor of Youth Mental Health at the University of Melbourne.
+Patrick is Executive Director of Orygen Youth Health and Professor of Youth Mental Health at the University of Melbourne.
 He is a world-leading researcher in the area of early psychosis and youth mental health.
 He is the Editor-in-Chief of the Wiley journal "Early Intervention in Psychiatry".
-Pat has also played a major role in mental health reform in Australia and many other countries.
-He led the successful consortium bid to the Department of Health and Ageing, on behalf of Orygen, University of Melbourne, APS and BMRI/ University of Sydney, to design and implement headspace from 2006-2009, prior to it forming an independent company in 2009.
-Pat is a board member of the Lighthouse Foundation and acting Chair of the Steering Committee of the International Association for Youth Mental Health.
+Patrick has also played a major role in mental health reform in Australia and many other countries.
+He led the successful consortium bid to the Department of Health, on behalf of Orygen, University of Melbourne, APS and BMRI/University of Sydney, to design and implement headspace from 2006-2009, prior to it forming an independent company in 2009.
+Patrick is President of the Society for Mental Health Research 2013-2015; Acting Chair of the Steering Committee of the International Association for Youth Mental Health.
 He is a former Director of Headstrong, Ireland's National Youth Mental Health Foundation; past-president and treasurer of the International Early Psychosis Association; a former member of the National Mental Health Advisory Committee; and a former member of the Victorian Government's Mental Health Reform Council.
 Member appointee of Orygen Youth Health Research Centre.
-Member of Clinical, Quality and Risk Management Committee.
+Member of Clinical, Quality, Risk Management and Research Committee.
+Member Centre Expansion Committee.